In a Nutshell:

 In other words, for maximum effectiveness and to prevent desorption, change your activated carbon filters or cartridges as often as is recommended.

-You can gauge how much wildfire smoke is in your indoor air by testing for particulate matter with a high-quality portable air quality monitor.
+If you want, you can gauge how much wildfire smoke is in your indoor air by testing for particulate matter with a high-quality portable air quality monitor.
 If readings are consistently high, you may wish to upgrade the type of air purifier you have.
 You can also check the air quality in your local area using a website like Purple Air.

 Unfortunately, as ASHRAE indicates in the quote above, if too few VOCs are present in the air, they may not even be picked up by an AC filter.
 Worse, a low concentration of VOCs in your air could cause the desorption of VOCs from the filter back into your home airspace!
 This happens since chemicals naturally move from a place where they are more concentrated to a location where they are not as common if they are not tightly attached to the activated carbon.